matuzo/HTMHell/hell/adventcalendar/2024/27/index.md

 If you can use a native HTML element or attribute with the semantics and behavior you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.

+Even though the first approach also uses an ARIA attribute, it is more acceptable because **aria-hidden** only hides an element from screen readers.
+In contrast, **aria-label** overrides the standard HTML behavior for handling descriptive names.
+For this reason, following this principle, **aria-hidden** is preferable to **aria-label** in this case.

 ## Browser compatibility

 Both **aria-label** and **aria-hidden** are supported by all modern browsers and can be used without concern.